NeuroBench/neurobench/API.rst

    Input:
        model: The NeuroBenchModel to be tested.
        dataloader: A PyTorch DataLoader which loads the evaluation dataset.
-       processors: A list of Processors.
+       pre-processors: A list of pre-processors.
-       accumulators: A list of Accumulators.
+       post-processors: A list of post-processors.
        metric_list: [[static_metrics], [data_metrics]], where each are strings.
 The names of the metric will be used to call it from the metrics file.
 User defined metrics should be discouraged.
    Output:
        results: A dict of {metric: result}.